 - Learn how to get started with Key Visualizer.

-- Understand the patterns you might see in Key Visualizer heatmaps.
+- Understand the document key patterns or index key patterns you might see in Key Visualizer heatmaps.

 - Find out how to explore a heatmap in detail.